nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Move the `.jar` file to where you want to store your UniLink data.
 This will be your 'home folder'.

 **4. Launch the app!**
-- Open up Command Prompt (for Windows) or Terminal (for Mac) and navigate to the home folder with `cd path-to/folder`
+- Open Command Prompt (for Windows) or Terminal (for Mac) and navigate to the folder where your JAR file is located.
+Use the cd command followed by the path to the folder.
-    - E.g. If my jar file is in a folder called 'Contacts' in a folder called 'Uni' on my Desktop, I can navigate to it with `cd Desktop/Uni/Contacts`
+    - E.g. If my jar file is in a folder called 'Contacts', which is inside another folder called 'Uni' on my Desktop, I can navigate to it with `cd Desktop/Uni/Contacts`
 - Run UniLink by typing `java -jar UniLink.jar`
 - The app should open within a few seconds, showing some sample data that you can explore!